-Following behind Pascal, Kaede balanced four massive tomes in her small hands.
-With her concentration focused on the heels to prevent any missteps, she couldn't help but start to fall behind as her thin arms held up what felt like a boulder's weight.
+Kaede followed behind Pascal as she balanced four massive tomes in her small hands.
+With her concentration focused on her heels to prevent any missteps, she couldn't help but start to fall behind as her thin arms held up what felt like a boulder's weight.

 Her body was also bothering her with another pressure... and it was becoming harder to ignore by the second.

-"W-wait!" she called out, her breath already starting to fall short.
-These books may be heavy but they should have been manageable; this body is such a pain.
+"W-wait!" she called out, her breaths already starting to fall short.
+These books might be heavy but they should have been manageable.
+This body is such a pain!

-Already ten paces ahead, Pascal sent a backwards glance.
-Sighing, he swiveled around, marched right up to her, and pulled all four tomes out of her hands.
+Ten paces ahead of her, Pascal sent a backwards glance.
+He sighed audibly and swiveled around, marched right up to her, and pulled all four tomes out of her hands.

 Wow, he's voluntarily helping!

-Kaede never thought she could be so amazed by something so minor.
+Kaede never thought she could be amazed by something so minor.

-"Come on." he started walking towards the dormitories again, his pace slower with books in hand.
+"Come on."
+He started walking towards the dormitories again.
+His pace slowed with books in hand.
 "You really had to check out all these old history tomes?
 Not something more substantial like a book on geography or magical treatise?
 How is a collection of past events, dates, and dead people going to help you?"

 "Don't look down on history," she snapped back.
-"History is the foundation of all culture and geopolitical relations.
+"History is the foundation of cultural values and geopolitical relations.
 It's so much more than just a timeline of events and people.
-It illustrates how entire societies think, act, and relate to each other."
+It illustrates how entire societies think, act, and relate to each other.

 Now really short of breath, Kaede finally noticed that Pascal was examining her with an odd expression: lopsided smile, single raised eyebrow, and amusement dancing in his eyes.
-"History professor or scholar?" he asked.
+"Professor or scholar?"
+He asked.

-"I wanted to be," she replied in a low, somber whisper filled with nostalgia.
-"Not teach in the traditional sense, but to become the historical advisor to a media studio.
+"I wanted to be."
+She replied in a low, somber whisper filled with nostalgia.
+"Not teach in the traditional sense, but to write books and become the historical advisor to a media studio.
 Only scholars delve deep into academic books.
-Spreading the wisdom of history would require the use of games, serializations, movies, that kind of stuff."
+Spreading the wisdom of history would require the use of games, serializations, movies, all that and more."

 "How is a game supposed to teach history?"
 Pascal was growing more and more intrigued as he turned into one of the dormitory keep's spiraling tower staircases.
 "And what is a movie?"